-6. The document attached hereto as Exhibit A is a true and correct copy of a December 17, 2019 email from Constitution employees to Ripple employees (on which I was copied), attaching a presentation.
-The presentation, also dated December 17, 2019, was prepared by Constitution staff during the course of its discussions with Ripple and prepared in the matter described above.

-7. Exhibit A, both the email and the attached presentation, are records kept in the course of the 's regularly conducted business activity.
-The presentation is the type of document made by the as a regular practice when engaging with potential IPO clients.
-I was aware that the staff drafted the presentation at the time it was made.

-8. Because this declaration is submitted for a limited purpose, it does not necessarily contain all the facts known to me relating to this matter.
+- 6. The document attached hereto as Exhibit A is a true and correct copy of a December 17, 2019 email from employees to Ripple employees (on which I was copied), attaching a presentation.
+The presentation, also dated December 17, 2019, was prepared by staff during the course of its discussions with Ripple and prepared in the matter described above. - 7.
+Exhibit A, both the email and the attached presentation, are records kept in the course of sequence of sequence as a regular practice when engaging with potential IPO clients.
+I was aware that staff drafted the presentation at the time it was made. - Because this declaration is submitted for a limited purpose, it does not necessarily contain all the facts known to me relating to this matter.